 Volvo's V90 offers an appealingly different way to go for buyers looking for a large luxury estate that's a little different, thinks Jonathan Crouch reports.

 This is certainly a more credible full-sized executive estate than anything Volvo has brought us to date.
 The V90 has a proud yet non-aggressive face, characterised by a concave grille - apparently a homage to the Volvo P1800 - that's home to the brand's distinctive 'Iron Mark' logo.
 The T-shaped 'Thor's Hammer' lights are recognisable from the XC90 and deliver a powerful sense of direction that makes this car unmistakable on the road.
+Visual updates with this revised model are minor - new fog lights, a fresh spoiler design and a new lower front bumper.
+At the back, there's a brand-new rear light design, including full LED-powered signature lighting and a sequential turn indicator.
 Inside, you'll find basically the same interior as the S90, with beautiful finishing and plenty of leather, classy wood and glass.
+As with the XC90 luxury SUV, the dash features a massive tablet-like touch screen that plays a key role in creating an interior that is modern, spacious and uncluttered.
+Volvo's clearly put a lot of budget into driving up materials quality and this V90 gets soft leather and wood with handcrafted details, including diamond-cut controls for the start/stop button and volume control.
+Changes made to this updated model are minor.
+You can now specify seats with an exclusive tailored wool blend, there's an improved version of the premium Bowers & Wilkins surround sound system and there are now double USB-C charging points in the rear.
 At the rear, there's up 1526-litres of bootspace (including underfloor storage).
 That's a useful figure, though is a little bit less than you'd get with rival BMW 5 Series Touring and Mercedes E-Class estate competitors.
 That's probably down to the stylish sloping rear glass.
-As with the XC90 luxury SUV, the dash features a massive tablet-like touch screen that plays a key role in creating an interior that is modern, spacious and uncluttered.
-Volvo's clearly put a lot of budget into driving up materials quality and this V90 gets soft leather and wood with handcrafted details, including diamond-cut controls for the start/stop button and volume control.

-Prices start at around £38,000 for the entry-level D4 diesel and T4 petrol models.
+Prices start at just over £40,000 for the entry-level B4 diesel and B4 petrol models.
 That represents a premium of £2,000 over the S90 saloon variant.
-Figures elsewhere in the range swell up towards the £50,000 mark, as you'd expect from a car in this class aiming to go up alongside full-sized executive segment rivals like BMW's 5 Series Touring, Audi's A6 Avant and Mercedes latest E-Class Estate.
+Figures elsewhere in the range swell up towards and just over the £50,000 mark, as you'd expect from a car in this class aiming to go up alongside full-sized executive segment rivals like BMW's 5 Series Touring, Audi's A6 Avant and Mercedes latest E-Class Estate.
 There's also the option of 'Cross Country'-spec models that have AWD, a 65mm higher ride height and a wider track.
-Top models can be ordered with features like 21-inch alloy wheels and powered, heated and ventilated seats trimmed in Nappa leather.
+You'll need around £60,000 for the plug-in hybrid T8 variants.
+There's a choice of 'Momentum Plus', 'R-Design Plus', 'Inscription Plus' and 'Cross Country Plus' trim levels.
+Across the range, top models can be ordered with features like 21-inch alloy wheels and powered, heated and ventilated seats trimmed in Nappa leather.
 Inside, the tablet-like touch screen in the centre console drives the minor controls and a whole host of Internet-based products and services.
 Audio services in the plushest variants come courtesy of a monster Bowers & Wilkins stereo.
 The electronically controlled air suspension has a choice of five modes, including one where the driver is free to tailor the settings to his or her personal taste.
 V90 safety gear includes a run off-road protection package which tightens seatbelts and activates energy-absorbing technology in the seats when the car detects challenging terrain ahead.
 Another system is the auto-braking feature, which cuts in if a driver pulls out in front of on coming traffic.
 Plus the V90 also introduces a world-first - large animal detection - a system capable of detecting large animals such as elk, horses or moose, night or day.
 All these safety systems aim to bring Volvo closer to its vision of nobody being seriously injured or killed in any of its vehicles by 2020.

 |02080 312 984||Directions|